-As of April 11, 2011, the members of the corporate governance and nominating committee are Thomas M. Hagerty (Chair) and Peter O. Shea, Jr. Each of Messrs.
-Hagerty and Shea was deemed to be independent by the board, as required by the New York Stock Exchange.
-The corporate governance and nominating committee met one time in 2010.
+The members of the corporate governance and nominating committee are Thomas M. Hagerty (Chair) and Peter O. Shea, Jr. Each of Messrs.
+Hagerty and Shea was deemed to be independent by the Board, as required by the New York Stock Exchange.
+The corporate governance and nominating committee met one time in 2012.